puppetlabs/cpp-hocon/README.md

 make -j
 ```

 CMake will generate source files from template files based on the project declared in CMakeLists.txt.
 For cpp-project-template, git ignores the generated files.
-For your own project, you can check those files in, and eventually remove the template files and generation logic from CMake as you develop your project.
+For your own project, you can check those files in, and eventually remove the template files and generation logic from CMake as you develop your project (look for the REMOVE string in CMakeLists.txt files).

 Tests can be run with `make test`, and the example tool can be run with `bin/cpp_project_template`.